Nagar2nd/ITC-Hotels-Revenue-Analysis-Power-BI/README.md

 - **Excel**: Initial exploration and data preparation.

 ## File Structure
-- `Dashboard.pbix`: Power BI file containing the interactive dashboard.
+- `ITC Hotels Analysis.pbix`: Power BI file containing the interactive dashboard.
-- `Datasets/`: Includes the raw and cleaned datasets used in the project.
+- `All .csv/`: Includes the raw and cleaned datasets used in the project.
-- `Screenshots/`: Visuals of the dashboards for a quick preview.
+- `Dashboard-Screenshots/`: Visuals of the dashboards for a quick preview.
-- `Documentation/`: Detailed report on the cleaning and transformation process.
+- `ITC Hotels Revenue Analysis Report.pdf/`: Detailed report on the cleaning and transformation process.

 ## How to Use
 1. Clone the repository: